 However, Cheltenham is all about the quality of the racing and the festival is the pinnacle of the jumps season in Britain.
 The Champion Hurdle and Cheltenham Gold Cup are the most prestigious hurdle and chase races in the world.

-There is also a championship race for National Hunt bred horses on the Flat and the most important and lucrative cross country race of the year.
+There is also a championship race for National Hunt-bred horses on the Flat.
+Plus, it's the most important and lucrative cross country race of the year.
 There is post-betting ante on the major races for up to a year but the day of the race betting at the course and away from the course is massive for each race.

-The Grand National is not a festival as such, but one race.
+The Grand National is huge, but not strictly one of the best horse racing festivals.
+This is because it is only one race.
 However, it is the most famous steeplechase in the world.
 The race is the main feature of the three day Grand National meeting at Aintree racecourse, which is about five miles from the English city of Liverpool.
 The race is unique due to the nature of the fences and the distance.

 The horse won the Grand National in 1973, 1974 and 1977 and was second in 1975 and 1976.
 Red Rum is buried near the winning post at Aintree and is the most famous runner in the history of the race.

-The official title for of the festival is the Breeders Cup World Championship.
-It features Grade 1 races for thoroughbred Flat horses over two days in November at a number of tracks rotated in the United States.
-Originally it was a single day meeting, but since 2007 the Breeders’ Cup races have taken place over two days.
+The official title for this festival is the Breeders Cup World Championship.
+It features Grade 1 races for thoroughbred flat-race horses over two days in November.
+Generally, it is held at a number of tracks on rotation in the US.
+Originally, it was a single day meeting.
+However, since 2007 the Breeders’ Cup has taken place over two days.

-The attendance is usually only matched by the single day meetings that stage the US Triple Crown races.
-Each Breeders’ Cup festival has been staged in the United States except the 1996 meeting which took place at Woodbine Racetrack in Canada.
+Attendance is highest amongst the best horse racing festivals, save only the US Triple Crown races.
+Every Breeders’ Cup festival has been staged in the United States except the 1996 meeting.
+That year, the race took place at Woodbine Racetrack in Canada.
 Santa Anita Park has staged the meeting a record nine times.

 The Breeders’ Cup features championship races on turf and dirt over a variety of distances for male and female horses.
 There are 14 Grade 1 races at the Breeders’ Cup and the prize funds range from $1 million to $6 million for the Classic.
 The purses are the biggest for any meeting staged in the United States.